-Ultimate PID vs TV Showdown: Unmask the Value, Save Money!
+Ultimate PID vs. TV Showdown: Unmask the Value and Save

-The advantages of public information display (PID) over a consumer television (TV) are many.
-From design flexibility, to a longer product lifespan, to easier integrations, there is no comparison between the value proposition of a PID versus a TV.
+The advantages of public information display (PID) over a consumer television (TV) are abundant.
+From design flexibility, to longer product lifespan, to easier integrations, there is no comparison between the value proposition of a PID versus a TV.

 PIDs: digital signage designed with ROI in mind